 Traditional houses and apartments are all good and well, but why would you rent something banal when you can make your vacations more exciting by booking a treehouse, a log cabin, or even a haunted property?
 According to a trend report by Airbnb this fall, travelers are so keen to experience new types of accommodations that unique stays like tiny homes, barns, and even caves are “overtaking traditional options in trip searches” on the platform.
-To make sure you get on the action and get a much-needed dose of escapism in the process, opt for an out-of-the-ordinary Airbnb by renting a yurt.
+To make sure you get on the action and get a much-needed dose of escapism in the process, opt for an out-of-the-ordinary Airbnb by choosing a yurt rental.

 A circular piece of architecture, yurts originate from Asia, but have become extremely popular in the West as homes and rentals.
 Yurts traditionally consist of a wooden structure covered by material and are movable, a little like a large tent would, but they are sturdier and offer great weather protection.

-We’ve selected the best yurts available on Airbnb this winter throughout the United States, from California to Kansas, Vermont, and more.
+We’ve selected the best yurt rentals available on Airbnb this winter throughout the United States, from California to Kansas, Vermont, and more.
 While the yurts we have handpicked for your next vacation don’t necessarily match the criteria that makes them genuine, classic yurts, they will all transport you somewhere magical and keep you cozy for an unforgettable winter getaway.